 Managerial Accounting

-Managerial accounting involves taking the financial data of a business and using it to inform decision-making for the company as a whole.
-In managerial accounting, accountants look at all of the financial documents to figure out what they mean for a company and what changes need to be made moving forward.
+Managerial accounting involves using the financial data of a business to inform company decisions.
+These accountants look at financial documents and determine what changes need to be made moving forward to meet specific goals or objectives.

-While financial accounting is recording and reporting, managerial accounting is interpretation and analysis.
+Essentially, while financial accounting is recording and reporting, managerial accounting is interpreting and analyzing.

 Careers in Accounting

-People who work in accounting are typically called accountants.
-But, many different job titles exist within the world of accounting.
-Additionally, because accounting is core to any business, accountants can work in a wide variety of industries and sectors.
+People who work in accounting are typically called accountants,but many different job titles exist within accountancy.
+Additionally, because accounting is core to every business, accountants can work in a wide variety of industries and sectors.

 Accounting Jobs